-What is a Workmanship Warranty?
+What Is a Workmanship Warranty?

 Your roof is one of the most important components of your home.
 A new roof is also a major investment.
-As you want your roof to last at least 20-plus years, take the time to find reputable Northern Virginia roofing contractors who offer a workmanship warranty on their roofing services.
+As you want your roof to last at least 20-plus years, take the time to find reputable Northern Virginia roofing contractors who offer a workmanship warranty on their roofing installation and replacement services.
 A workmanship warranty provides homeowners with coverage against workmanship or installation errors.
 This type of warranty generally covers about one year following the completion of the work.
 However, this is not true for all contractors.
 Carefully read the fine print to get the details of the workmanship warranty.

 What Does a Workmanship Warranty Cover?

 Before accepting a workmanship warranty, be sure to read through the document to check what it covers and what limitations exist.
-While you ideally want your warranty to cover everything, that is not always realistic.
+While you ideally want your warranty to cover everything, that’s not always realistic.
 Know that the length of the warranty should not be the primary factor when choosing a roofing product as long-term warranties are not always better than shorter ones.
 Find a contractor that offers a workmanship warranty that covers a wide range of common issues, such as leaks.
 Note that many contractors will only cover repairs up to a certain amount.

-How Does It Differ from a Manufacturer Warranty?
+How Does It Differ From a Manufacturer Warranty?

 There are two main types of warranties that you will come across when undergoing roof replacement.
 These include workmanship warranties and manufacturer material warranties.
 Having both types of warranties can provide you with comprehensive coverage.
 What makes these two warranty options different is what they cover.
-While a workmanship warranty generally covers the work performed by the contractor including any installation errors, a manufacturer warranty usually covers the materials themselves.
+While a workmanship warranty generally covers the work performed by the contractor, including any installation errors, a manufacturer warranty usually covers the materials themselves.
 Manufacturer material warranties often range 10 to 30 years and cover failures or defects of roofing materials due to premature aging or manufacturing defects.

-Why is a Workmanship Warranty Important?
+Why Is a Workmanship Warranty Important?

 What Else Should I Know About Workmanship Warranties?

 When undergoing a roof repair or replacement, be sure to keep all of the documentation related to your warranty in a safe place.
 If you need to make use of your warranty later on, you will need these documents to prove to the manufacturer or contractor that your home is covered.
 If you fail to produce the proper documentation, there may not be sufficient evidence to prove that you purchased the products or services.
-Also take notice of the notification period of the warranties.
+Also, take notice of the notification period of the warranties.
 The notification period refers to the time limit in which you must notify the manufacturer or contractor if there is a problem.